exercism/legacy-docs/language-tracks/launch/README.md

 Before digging into code and documentation, you'll need to [make some decisions](/language-tracks/launch/decisions.md) about the track.

-Having gotten that sorted out, start [implementing the first exercise](/language-tracks/launch/first-exercise.md).
+Having that sorted out, start [implementing the first exercise](/language-tracks/launch/first-exercise.md).
 This is where we'll uncover any missed assumptions, tricky setup, or tweaks we'll need to make in order to support the language on Exercism.

 Then implement a second exercise (maybe [two-fer](http://github.com/exercism/problem-specifications/tree/master/exercises/two-fer) or [leap](http://github.com/exercism/problem-specifications/tree/master/exercises/leap).